-Russia launches Sputnik-lite one-shot vaccine with 80% efficacy
+Russia launches Sputnik-Lite one-shot vaccine with 80% efficacy

-Russia launched the one-shot Sputnik-lite anti-coronavirus vaccine on May 6 that it claims has a 79.4% efficacy, the Russian Direct Investment Fund (RDIF) said in a press release.
+Russia has launched the one-shot Sputnik-Lite anti-coronavirus vaccine on May 6 that it claims has a 79.4% efficacy, the Russian Direct Investment Fund (RDIF) said in a press release.

 The vaccine will be largely sent to other countries that are suffering from the pandemic and are undersupplied by vaccines.